Experience

 Saturday morning is market day in Caylus and Varen.
 I go first to Caylus.
 On Saturdays, the market is held on the square of the old wash house.
 From here, there is a breathtaking view over the valley.
 I take the opportunity to stroll through the medieval streets, visit the church where you can admire the work of a great sculptor, Ossip Zadkine, which I did not expect to find in a small village.

-I then go to Varen, which is just as rich in heritage.
-The old ramparts, the deanery, the Romanesque church, the fountain... and its small market under the market hall!
-Primeur, butcher, bread...
-These are small markets, but with all the soul that one appreciates, smiling people, at your service, quality products, a soothing calm and serenity...
-The little extra is that one can taste the products, here some strawberries, further on a little cheese...
+My next stop is Varen, which has an equally rich heritage.
+The old ramparts, the deanery, the Romanesque church, the fountain... and its little market under the covered market!
+Fresh produce, butchers, bread...
+These are small markets, but with all the soul you'd expect - smiling people at your service, quality produce, soothing peace and quiet...
+The little extra is that you can taste the produce, here a few strawberries, further on a bit of cheese...

-I pick up a picnic lunch and sit on the banks of the Aveyron.
+I pick up a picnic lunch and settle down on the banks of the Aveyron.
 Then I enjoy the afternoon with a good book.
-In the evening, I stay on site to eat at the Moulin de Varen restaurant.
-Not only is the setting sublime, but it is also a festival of flavours: tournedos of Aubrac beef with foie gras, pan-fried scallops with yuzu pearls, truffle risotto, parmesan and rocket, hot soufflé with black crises and pistachio ice cream...
-A real culinary coup de coeur!
+In the evening, I stayed on to eat at the Moulin de Varen restaurant.
+Not only is the setting sublime, but it's also a festival of flavours: tournedos of Aubrac beef with foie gras, pan-fried scallops with yuzu pearls, truffle risotto with parmesan and rocket, hot soufflé with black crises and pistachio ice cream...
+A real culinary favourite!

 St-Antonin market